How To Get high Paying Students EasilyMelody

 Another important secret behind getting top paying students is to be a niche teacher.
 This makes you more competitive.
 You have moved from being a general to being a specialist.
-If you set yourself as an IELTS coach you have specialised in that specific field therefore your research and skills will benefit immensely students willing to take IELTS.
+If you set yourself as an IELTS coach you have specialised in that specific field, therefore your research and skills will benefit immensely students willing to take IELTS.
 Assuring a student what they will enjoy your special skills will make them a high paying client with no doubt.
 We perceive specialists to have more skills in their area of specialisation.

-That’s the same with teaching online.
 Your student has to understand what they are benefiting by taking classes with you.
 You have developed and so has your teaching style.
 With this, you will get top paying students.

 3. Focus on value rather than price